 If required please arrange an appointment via e-mail (email@example.com).

-Born in 1955, he received his PhD. from the University of Frankfurt in 1987.
-From 1997-2001, he was Joint Chair of International Relations at the European University Institute's Ro-bert Schuman Centre for Advanced Studies and the Department of Social and Political Sci-ences in Florence, Italy.
-His previous teaching and research appointments include the Peace Research Institute Frankfurt, the University of Konstanz, Germany, as well as Cornell, Harvard, Yale and Stanford Universities, the University of Wyoming and the Hebrew University in Jerusalem.
+Born in 1955, he received his PhD from the University of Frankfurt in 1987.
+From 1997-2001, he was Joint Chair of International Relations at the European University Institute's Robert Schuman Centre for Advanced Studies and the Department of Social and Political Sciences in Florence, Italy.
+His previous teaching and research appointments include the Peace Research Institute Frankfurt, the University of Konstanz, as well as Cornell, Harvard, Yale and Stanford Universities, the University of Wyoming and the Hebrew University in Jerusalem.

-Thomas Risse is co-ordinator of the Research Center 700 "Governance in Areas of Limited Statehood", funded by the German Research Foundation (DFG).
-He is as well co-ordinar of the DFG funded Kolleg-Forschergruppe "The Transformative Power of Europe".
-He is founding director of the Berlin Graduate School for Transnational Studies, and has been chair of the Executive Committee of the Joint Master program in International Relations of the Freie Universität Berlin, the Humboldt-Universität zu Berlin, and the University of Potsdam.
-He is chairman of the Social Science Committees pf Science Europe, the association of European Research Funding Organisations (RFO) and Research Performing Organisations (RPO), based in Brussels.
-He has been asso-ciate editor of the journal International Organization.
+Thomas Risse is co-ordinator of the Research Center 700 "Governance in Areas of Limited Statehood", funded by the German Research Foundation (DFG) and the Kolleg-Forschergruppe "The Transformative Power of Europe".
+He is founding director of the Berlin Graduate School for Transnational Studies, and has been chair of the Executive Committee of the Joint Master program in International Relations of the Freie Universität Berlin, the Humboldt Universität zu Berlin, and the University of Potsdam.
+He is chairman of the Social Science Committees Science Europe, the association of European Research Funding Organisations (RFO) and Research Performing Organisations (RPO), based in Brussels.
+He has been associate editor of the Journal International Organization.
 In 2003, he received the Max Planck Research Prize for International Cooperation.